nathansolomon1678/nathansolomon1678.github.io/food/recipes/Purple_cabbage_and_fruit_salad/index.md

 ---
 layout: default
 ---
-# Cabbage & fruit salad
+# Purple cabbage & fruit salad
 > Credit: Inspired by a dish from Rasta Mama's Kitchen.
 This is just a simplified version.
 Find the original at [https://therastamamaskitchen.com/wp/catering-menu/](https://therastamamaskitchen.com/wp/catering-menu/)

 ## Ingredients